(set: $name to

 Choose one:

-* [[George, plz, I need to teach/learn online.->teaching remotely]]
+* [[George, plz, I need to teach/learn online.->we haven't learned lessons]]

-* [[George, how do you plan to implement accommodations for long covid?->long covid]]
+* [[George, how do you plan to implement accommodations for Long COVID?->long covid]]

 (set: $feeling to